European Home Decor Ideas

 Modern graphic Accent chairs

+Another of the home decor trends I noticed in Europe is adding a modern twist alongside antique furniture.
 Even in the most traditional settings, we saw modern graphic accent chairs.
-These chairs also have different fabric on the back and the front.
-I also noticed lots of colors, not just neutrals.
-This room had tons of bright yellow.
+These chairs also have different fabrics on the back and the front.
+I also noticed lots of bright colors, not just neutral colors.
+This room had a primary color scheme of bright yellow.

 Plants Any Place They Will Fit